ddwalk77/FDIP/README.md

 fighters, and various rescue operations due to water, machinery, or chemical in- cidents to name a few.
 Incidents can vary in number of people needed, the type of services required, and equipment needed.
-Because of the diversity in services that are needed from fire departments due to incident and location types, and additionally requiring the fastest response time, resources must be readily avail- able.
+Because of the diversity in services required by fire departments due to incident and location types, and addition- ally requiring the fastest response time, resources must be readily available.
 Resources include human resources and equipment.
-All incidents are logged through the National Fire Incident Reporting System by each fire company and some larger municipalities have made this information readily available through their city website.
+All incidents are logged by responding first responders through the National Fire Incident Reporting System by each fire company and some larger municipalities have made this information readily available through their city website.

 - ### Goals of this Research
-The goal of this research is to use municipality incident history to predict future incident locations, location type, incident type, and required resources.
-This information can be useful to departments for resource allocation allowing for proper staffing, equipment availability, and potential training opportunities.
-Uti- lizing the historical incident locations we should be able to make some predictions on future incident locations.
-This information can be used to strategically place staff.
-Knowing the type of location of the incident, high-rise apartment, single family home, manufacturing facility, etc., and the type of incident, allows for further resource planning of equipment allocation and further staffing require- ments.
-An evaluation of response time and staffing could also lead to a realization of potential training opportunities or specialty resources that potentially would add value.
+The goal of this research is to use municipality incident history to predict future incident locations including type of location, and incident type, and required staffing.
+This information can be useful to departments for resource allocation allowing for proper staffing, equipment availability, and potential training op- portunities.
+Utilizing the historical incident date and time along with locations, we should be able to make predictions on future incident requirements.
+This in- formation can be used to strategically place staff.
+Knowing the type of location of the incident, high-rise apartment, single family home, manufacturing facility, etc., and the type of incident, allows for planning of equipment allocation and staffing requirements.
+An evaluation of the date and time patterns adds further value to staffing needs.

 ## Related Work

-## Methodology
+Like crime prediction, fire prediction has been evaluated in many municipalities using several different algorithms for different purposes.
+FDNY has long been in the practice, like many urban fire departments, of temporarily relocating services between fire houses when they are overwhelmed by incidents to ensure availability for future anticipated incidents[2].
+Data from the San Diego, CA area was analyzed by a group out of Stanford for predicting emergency incidents as a project [4].
+This work included detailed location information using latitude and longitude, weather, and demographics of the area.
+A project out of Vanderbilt evaluated data from Nashville, TN focusing on the incident severity as a main factor to prioritize resources, traffic factors, and arrival times [3].

-- ### Data Collection
+## Data Collection
-Data has been obtained through the City of New York open data site [1].
-As of the time of writing this, the data was last updated April 8, 2022 with the initial creation on July 27, 2016 and is noted as updating annually.
-It includes all incidents handled through the fire companies including fire, medical and non-fire emergencies.
+Data was obtained for this project through the City of New York open data site [1] and is structured.
+It consists of seventeen categorical data types, fifteen of which are nominal and two that are ordinal along with seven numerical data types, three of which are continuous and four that are discrete.
+As of the time of writing this, the data was last updated April 8, 2022, with the initial creation on July 27, 2016, and is updated annually.
+It includes all incidents overseen by the fire companies including fire, medical and non-fire emergencies.
 It contains twenty-four columns and 4.16 million rows.
-The data is available for download and has an API available.
-This dataset contains the type of incident, the date and time of the incident, incident duration, actions taken, location information, resources utilized, and fire details if a fire was present.
+The data is available for download and is 1.02GB as a csv however it is available through an API endpoint.
+Data to be used from this dataset includes the incident type, actions taken, highest level of care provided, property use, incident date, borough, and zip code.
+The incident date will need further extraction to separate year, month and hour of the day as the relevant areas to evaluate.
+The current format is YYYY MMM DD HH:MM:SS XM.

-- ### Data Cleaning
+## Data Cleaning

-- ### Data Validation
+## Data Validation

-- ### Implementing ML Algorithms
+## Implementing ML Algorithms

 ## Results and Analysis